Skip to content

 Important!: Your application should use a separate thread to read the content from the stream into your media player's buffer.
 For some types of audio, the Engine can continuously write data to the stream for a long time and may request operations on the content playback in parallel.
 Your application may not block MessageBroker's outgoing thread or block operations on the content (such as play or pause) from happening immediately when requested.

-After publishing a Prepare message, the Engine can optionally publish a MayDuck message to indicate if your application is allowed to duck this particular audio item during its playback (for example, when an external application temporarily takes foreground audio focus but allows your Alexa app audio to play at a ducked volume).
+After publishing a Prepare message, the Engine can optionally publish a MayDuck message to indicate if your application is allowed to duck this particular audio item during its playback.
 If you receive this message, your player is allowed to duck the audio during its playback any time the system requests it and report the ducking as outlined in Duck audio.
+For audio that is allowed to duck, your implementation can choose how to implement the ducking in a way that makes sense for your vehicle as long as the playback continues concurrently in an attenuated state alongside the active higher priority channel.
 If you do not receive a MayDuck message before receiving a Play message for the audio item, your application is not allowed to duck this audio content.
+Audio that is not allowed to duck will be paused by the Engine during a user's dialog with Alexa.
+If an external audio source puts Alexa's audio in the background, your application must handle the interruption as outlined in Handle interruptions to playback.

 Start playback